-In most service businesses the easiest way is to list your ongoing customers down one side of the spreadsheet with their expected monthly payments out to the right.
-Of course, you will likely land some new clients so add them in as Client1, Client2, etc. I know you don’t know how much those contracts will be for — use your average contract size.
-Or estimate some are small, some medium and some large.
+In most service businesses, the easiest way is to list your ongoing customers down one side of the spreadsheet with their expected monthly payments out to the right.
+Of course, you will likely land some new clients, so add them in as Client1, Client2, etc. I know you don’t know how much those contracts will bring in — use your average contract size.
+Or estimate some are small, some medium, and some large.

 List these in the Sales Forecast Tab.

 The next tab is all about your payroll.
 Payroll is usually easier to forecast!
 Add in your current employees and their paychecks, then think about any new hires you might need to support the sales you’ve forecasted.
 Don’t forget to include raises!

 These go in the Roster tab.

 First, create a formula that copies the sales from the sales forecast tab to the sales line in the P&L. Do the same for Wages from the roster tab to the P&L.

 In the “This Year’s Budget” Tab, we want to copy the chart of accounts from your historical P&L and paste it down the side of this tab.